US report: nearly 400 crashes of automated tech vehicles

 Tesla's crashes happened while vehicles were using Autopilot, "Full Self-Driving," Traffic Aware Cruise Control, or other driver-assist systems that have some control over speed and steering.
 The company has about 830,000 vehicles with the systems on the road.

-The next closest of a dozen automakers that reported crashes was Honda, with 90, but Honda says it has about six million vehicles on U.S. roads with such systems.
+The next closest of a dozen automakers that reported crashes was Honda, with 90.
+Honda says it has about six million vehicles on U.S. roads with such systems.
 Subaru was next with 10, and all other automakers reported five or fewer.

 In a June 2021 order, NHTSA told more than 100 automakers and automated vehicle tech companies to report serious crashes within one day of learning about them and to disclose less-serious crashes by the 15th day of the following month.
 The agency is assessing how the systems perform and whether new regulations may be needed.